secretstartups/handbook/leadership/compensation-review-conversations/index.html.md

 * [Talent Assessment at GitLab](/handbook/people-group/talent-assessment/)

 ## Total Rewards Statements
 Starting FY22 Total Rewards will be providing [Total Rewards Statements](/handbook/total-rewards/compensation/compensation-review-cycle/#total-rewards-statement) outlining the Compensation package: cash, equity, and benefits.
 We recommend reviewing this letter before the conversation and use the letter as preparation to communicate exact approved figures.
+It is also recommended that you send the letter to the team member after your conversation with them so they can view the details.

 ### Compensation Communication Recommendations